Chapter 32 : Halloween

 "Then you know why you're here," she declared before continuing on.
 "Now, Miss Malfoy, I have read your letter and have called you here today so that I could tell you my decision in person."

 But why did it have to be in person?
 So you could see how upset I become when you say no?
 So you can determine how likely I am to go against your judgment and do it anyway?
-Which I will, but I won't be happy about it because then I won't be able to open my business to the entire school, and will have to be very selective about who I choose to inform of this so that I can minimize the chances of someone ratting me out as much as possible.
+Which I will, but I won't be happy about it because then I won't be able to open my business to the entire school.
+Plus, I’ll have to be very selective about who I choose to inform of this so that I can minimize the chances of someone ratting me out as much as possible, which means I won’t really be able to get the word out or make any kind of name for myself before leaving Hogwarts.

 "Normally, I would detest such a request as this,” she stated, looking down at letter.
 “It is no secret that I have never had any interest in fashion... but something about your proposal struck me.
 I've never seen someone so young so dedicated and determined in what they want to do after Hogwarts.
 You want to start your own business and that is never easy, and yet you seem fully aware of that and willing to do whatever it takes to succeed,” she finished, looking up at me for a reaction.